Save the planet.

 You just boiled vegetables and wonder if you could reuse this water for your plants.

-Vegetable water is good for plants because the boiled vegetables release nutrients into the water and create natural liquid fertilizer.
-You can water the soil with this vegetable water.
-Or spray it on the foliage to give a boost of nutrients.
-Avoid using vegetable water that has a lot of salt in it.
+Vegetable water is good for plants because it contains lot of nutrients released after boiling vegetables.
+You can directly pour this water into the soil or spray it on the foliage to give a boost of nutrients.
+Avoid using vegetable water that contains salt in it.

 In this post, I’ll help you find out the benefits of using vegetable water for your plants.
 I’ll give tips on using vegetable water.
 And what precautions you need to take to keep your plants safe.

 What are the benefits of using vegetable water for plants?